hammerheim-game/hammerheim-rules/7-equipment.md

 Pick Target: A model armed with a Hochland long rifle can target any enemy model in sight, not just the closest one.
-Save Modifier: Hochland long rifles are even better at penetrating armor than their Strength 4 suggests.
-A warrior wounded by a long rifle must make his armor save with a -2 modifier.
+Save Modifier: Hochland long rifles are even better at penetrating armour than their Strength 4 suggests.
+A warrior wounded by a long rifle must make his armour save with a -2 modifier.

 ### Jezzail Rifle